Stars use 4-goal 2nd to beat Avs, take 2-0 lead in series

 Francouz made 22 saves in taking over for an injured Philipp Grubauer, who along with defenseman Erik Johnson remains out indefinitely.

-The 30-year-old Francouz looked sharp until the second-period meltdown.
+The 30-year-old Francouz looked sharp until the second period.

-That’s when a listless Stars team was ignited by a two-man advantage.
+That’s when the Stars were ignited by a two-man advantage.
 Pavelski scored on a nifty cross-ice pass from Radulov.
 Then, Faksa knocked in another to tie the game.

 Soon after, Colorado went on a 5-on-3 advantage, but the team couldn’t capitalize.
+It was another big momentum swing.

 Dallas went ahead on a wild play down low.
 Jamie Benn sent in a shot near the goal that glanced off the stick of Colorado defenseman Samuel Girard, bounced off Radulov and into the net.
 Radulov also had two goals during the Stars’ 5-3 win in Game 1.